tianrui-qi/WOS-Analysis/README.md

-# Windows of Susceptibility Analysis for Zika Virus
+# Windows of Susceptibility Analysis for Brain Diseases

 We just include the required R-package installation, introduction, conclusions, and references parts in the `README.md` A complete report is avaliable at [Craft](https://www.craft.do/s/mf2MellNzocVms), same as the HTML version knitted from `report.Rmd` through [RStudio](https://www.rstudio.com).